jamiegyoung/deal-master-bot/wiki/quick start.md

 Guide writer: Hapax#8903 (aka Blankz_)

-Programmer: Jam#0001 (aka a guy who bought discord nitro for that sweet #, oh and he also made the bot... /shrug)
+: Jam#0001 (aka a guy who bought discord nitro for that sweet #, oh and he also made the bot... /shrug)